 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
 Complete?
-Example: Food and beverages will not be used as a reward for students. a) Provide teachers with list of non-food reward examples. b) Discuss changes at back-to-school staff training. c) Follow-up mid-year to discuss challenges and determine additional communication needed.
+Example: Food and beverages will not be used as a reward for students. a) Provide teachers with list of non-food reward examples. b) Discuss changes at back-to- school staff training. c) Follow-up mid-year to discuss challenges and determine additional communication needed.
 Before the beginning of next school year.
 Verbal check-ins with staff to ensure compliance.
 Teacher survey at end of school year.
-Principal Teachers, staff, students Yes Nutrition Education should be part of Health curriculum a) All buildings have a nutrition component as part of the health curriculum Principal Teacher, staff, students Yes Nutrition Education posters should be displayed in Cafeteria a) All buildings have posters in Cafeteria Beginning of school year Director Staff and Students Yes Instruction relating to nutrition should be provided by highly qualified teachers Beginning of school year Principal Teacher, staff, students
+Principal Teachers, staff, students Yes Nutrition Education should be part of Health curriculum component as part of the health Beginning of school year Principal Teacher, staff, students Yes Nutrition Education posters should be displayed in Cafeteria Beginning of school year Director Staff and Students Yes Instruction relating to nutrition should be provided by highly qualified teachers Beginning of school year Principal Teacher, staff , students